joebew42/elixir-playground/examples/bank_account/scratch.md

 # DONE

+* remove the `balance` state from the bank
+* check the current balance by reading the state of the account instead of the state of the bank
 * naming tests: rename the term `user` with the term `account`
 * withdrawal money
 * rename "query" with a more significant name.
 Maybe we can call it "command", or "call", "action", or "execute", ...